pydoit/doit/doc/uptodate.rst

 .. literalinclude:: tutorial/uptodate_callable.py

-Note that `check_outdated` function is not actully using the parameters.
+Note that `check_outdated` function is not actually using the parameters.
 You could also execute this function in the task-creator and pass the value to to `uptodate`.
 The advantage of just passing the callable is that this check will not be executed at all if the task was not selected to be executed.